pulp/pulp/docs/sphinx/dev-guide/contributing/branching.rst

 When creating a pull request that fixes a specific bug in bugzilla, a naming convention is used for the pull request branch that is merged with the development branch.
-A bugzilla bug fix branch name should contain the developer's username and a Bugzilla bug number, separated by a hyphen.
+A bugzilla bug fix branch name should contain the developer's username and a bugzilla bug number, separated by a hyphen.
 For example, "mhrivnak-876543".
 Optionally, a short description may follow the BZ number.